webplatform/docs-wpd/Getting_Started/index.md

 '''Steps for creating a new page'''

 # Go to the [[WPD:New_Page|New Page]] form page.
 This page contains a form for each type of content you can create on the site.
 Each form consists of a text field where you enter the new page's URL, and a Create button.
+Identify the most specific form below that fits the type of content you'd like to create.
+The forms are listed in decreasing order of specificity.

-# Locate the form area for the type of content you want to create.
+# Locate the form for the type of content you want to create.
+The forms are listed in decreasing order of specificity (see [[Choosing a form for details]]).

 # Type the URL for the new page in the text field, and click Create Page.
 For example, if you were creating a tutorial about a racing game, the URL might be '''/tutorials/racing_game'''.

+=== Adding content to the page ===

+The following fields are

 ==Editing an existing page==

+Editing an existing page is as easy as clicking the Edit button at the top of the page.

 ==Content types and URLs==

 WPD supports three basic types of content:

-* Reference;
-* Tutorials
-* Concepts
+* '''Reference material''' -- JavaScript APIs, HTML and CSS reference).
+* '''Tutorials''' -- Step-by-step instructions for building a sample application or demonstrating a feature.
+* '''Concepts''' -- Provides an overview of a feature or API.

 Each of these types content types has a unique URL name space--that is, where the page "lives".
 Figure out where the page should live.
 Consult the architecture page for an overview of the URL structure of the site.